Ancient Maya art: Wood carving

 It is believed that carvings in wood were once extremely common, but only a few examples have survived.
 Most 16th-century wood carvings, considered objects of idolatry, were destroyed by the Spanish colonial authorities.
 The most important Classic examples consist of intricately worked lintels, mostly from the main Tikal pyramid sanctuaries, with one specimen from nearby El Zotz.
 The Tikal wood reliefs, each consisting of several beams, and dating to the 8th century, show a king on his seat with a protector figure looming large behind, in the form of a Teotihuacan-style 'war serpent' (Temple I lintel 2), a jaguar (Temple I lintel 3), or a human impersonator of the jaguar god of terrestrial fire (Temple IV lintel 2).
 Other Tikal lintels depict an obese king wearing a jaguar dress and standing in front of his seat (Temple III lintel 2); and most famously, a victorious king, dressed as an astral death god, and standing on a palanquin underneath an arching feathered serpent (Temple IV lintel 3).
-A rare utility object is a tiny lidded box from Tortuguero with hieroglyphic text all around it.
+A rare utility object is a tiny lidded box from Tortuguero with hieroglyphic text all around.
 Free sculpture in wood, dating back to the 6th century, is represented by a dignified seated man possibly functioning as a mirror bearer.